arangodb/arangodb/Documentation/Books/Manual/Upgrading/GeneralInfo/README.md

 Before the Upgrade
 ------------------

-Before upgrading, it is suggested to:
+Before upgrading, it is reccomended to:

 - Check the [CHANGELOG](../../ReleaseNotes/README.md#changelogs) and the
-  [list of incompatible changes](../../ReleaseNotes/README.md#incompatible-changes) for API or other changes in the new version of ArangoDB and make sure your applications can deal with them.
+  [list of incompatible changes](../../ReleaseNotes/README.md#incompatible-changes) for API or other changes in the new version of ArangoDB, and make sure your applications can deal with them.
+- As an extra precaution, and as a requirement if you want to [downgrade](../../Downgrading/README.md), you might want to:
+  - Take a backup of the old ArangoDB database, using [Arangodump](../../Programs/Arangodump/README.md), as well as
-- As an extra precaution, you might want to take a backup, and also copy the entire "old" data directory to a safe place (after stopping the ArangoDB Server running on it).
-The backup from the "old" version is required in case a downgrade will be needed.
+  - Copy the entire "old" data directory to a safe place, after stopping the ArangoDB Server running on it (if you are running an Active Failover, or a Cluster, you will need to take a copy of their data directories, from all involved machines, after stopping all the running ArangoDB processes).

 Upgrade Paths
 -------------